-During 2021/22, QVH continued to improve waiting times for cancer patients.
-We have made good progress in delivering the new faster diagnosis standard and sustained performance delivery on the 62-day standard.
+During 2021/22 QVH continued to improve waiting times for cancer patients.
+The Trust has made good progress in delivering the new faster diagnosis standard and sustained performance delivery on the 62-day standard.

-The number of late referrals received by QVH and the increase in complexity of cases made achieving the trajectory set out for 62 and 104 day waits challenging.
+The number of late referrals received by the Trust and the increase in complexity of cases made achieving the trajectory set out for the 62 day and 104 day waits challenging.